 - Patrons are responsible for maintaining their assigned carrels and may be held liable for any damage resulting from the use of the carrel.

 - Duke University Libraries do not assume responsibility for any items kept in carrel and will not be liable for lost or damaged belongings.

-- Noise in carrels, including phone conversations, should be kept to a minimum.
+- Noise in carrels, including phone conversations and video or audio conferencing should be kept to a minimum.
 Earphones should be used when listening to audio in carrels.

-- Students, faculty and visiting scholars will not be assigned lockers and study carrels during the same term; carrel holders will be asked to vacate lockers and return keys before being issued a carrel.
+- Carrel holders will not be assigned lockers or given access to the Graduate Research Commons; carrel holders will be required to vacate lockers and return keys before being issued a carrel.